-Early registration is now open for the 2019 Integrated Behavioral Health Summit.
-The event will be held on Monday and Tuesday, September 23 and 24 at the Montana State University campus in Bozeman.
+Registration is now open for the 2019 Integrated Behavioral Health Summit.
+The event will be held September 23-24 at the Montana State University campus in Bozeman.

 Event attendees are responsible for their own travel and lodging expenses.